navneethrajesh08/Google_Data_Analytics_Capstone-Cyclistic/README.md

 #### Guiding Question:

 - What is the problem you are trying to solve?
-  - I am trying to figure out how casual riders differ from annual riders to maximize the number of annual riders.
-I will need to identify the trends and patterns between the two.
+  - I am trying to find, how casual riders differ from annual riders.
+My objective is to maximize the number of annual riders.
+I will need to identify, trends and patterns between the two rider types.

 - How can your insights drive business decisions?
-  - By learning how annual members and casual riders use Cyclistic bikes differently, Cyclistic can then developer marketing strategies around the habits of casual riders and demonstrate how they can benefit from an annual pass like annual members.
+  - By learning how annual members and casual riders use Cyclistic bikes differently, Cyclistic can then developer marketing strategies around the habits of casual riders and demonstrate different ways in which casula riders can benefit from an annual pass.

 ### Deliverable: Business Task: